-Table 3-10 Job configuration information
+Table 3-5 Job configuration information

 Parameter Description Туре Set Type to Flink OpenSource SQL .
 You will need to start jobs by compiling SQL statements.
-Name Job name.
+Name Name of a job.
 Enter 1 to 57 characters.
-Only letters, numbers, hyphens (-), and underscores () are allowed.
+Only letters, digits, hyphens (-), and underscores () are allowed.
 NOTE The job name must be globally unique.
 Description Description of a job.
-It can contain a maximum of 512 characters.
+It can be up to 512 characters long.
 Template Name You can select a sample template or a custom job template.
 For details about templates, see Managing Flink Templates .

-Tags Tags used to identify cloud resources.
+Parameter Description Tag Tags used to identify cloud resources.
 A tag includes the tag key and tag value.
 If you want to use the same tag to identify multiple cloud resources, that is, to select the same tag from the drop-down list box for all services, you are advised to create predefined tags on the Tag Management Service (TMS).
+If your organization has configured tag policies for DLI, add tags to resources based on the policies.
+If a tag does not comply with the tag policies, resource creation may fail.
+Contact your organization administrator to learn more about tag policies.
 For details, see Tag Management Service User Guide.
-A maximum of 20 tags can be added.
+NOTE A maximum of 20 tags can be added.
 Only one tag value can be added to a tag key.
 The key name in each resource must be unique.
 Tag key: Enter a tag key name in the text box.
 NOTE A tag key can contain a maximum of 128 characters.
-Only letters, numbers, spaces, and special characters (:=+-@) are allowed, but the value cannot start or end with a space or start with sys Tag value: Enter a tag value in the text box.
+Only letters, digits, spaces, and special characters (:=+-@) are allowed, but the value cannot start or end with a space or start with sys Tag value: Enter a tag value in the text box.
 NOTE A tag value can contain a maximum of 255 characters.
-Only letters, numbers, spaces, and special characters (:=+-@) are allowed.
+Only letters, digits, spaces, and special characters (:=+-@) are allowed.
 The value cannot start or end with a space.